iipeace/guider/manager/admin-web/README.md

-# Guider Admin Web
+# Guider Admin

 Development in progress..., please wait a bit

 ## Web application that manages Guider

-[Guider](https://github.com/guiderOrg/guider) is an integrated performance analyzer.
+[Guider](https://github.com/iipeace/guider) is an integrated performance analyzer.
 It provides most of the features needed for system performance measurement and analysis.
-And the project is a web application that manages these Guiders.
+And the project is a web application that manages these Guider.

 ### Features